 Prince Erdos refers to the deaths of Adric’s brother Varsh (Full Circle), the privateers (Warriors’ Gate), the Logopolitans and the Trakenites (Logopolis).

-Prince Erdos asks Adric how long it will be before he is killed while travelling with the Doctor.
+Prince Erdos asks Adric how long it will be before he is killed while travelling with Fifth Doctor.
 (Earthshock)

-King Magus offers the Doctor and his friends “a continued existence under my guidance” because, as the Doctor puts it “the alternative is annihilation” before telling Magus that he is quoting t the Master.
+King Magus offers the Fifth Doctor and his friends “a continued existence under my guidance” because, as Fifth Doctor puts it “the alternative is annihilation” before telling Magus that he is quoting the The Master.
 (Logopolis)

 Iterations of I